PatriciaGN/music-library/music_library/albums_repository_class_recipe.md

   end

   describe "#find" do
-    it "gets a single artist" do
+    it "gets a single album" do
       repo = AlbumRepository.new

       album = repo.find(1)